 After several years as a Language Skills & Culture tutor at the English Department, she is now a research and teaching assistant to Prof. Barbara Straumann.
 Her research interests include Shakespeare, American literature, crime fiction, and film.

 Lisann's PhD project focuses on the American city in general and New York City in particular.
-She discusses how the city can trigger the imagination of crimes.
-The main focus of this project lies on literature of the 1980s and 1990s but it finds its point of departure in the 19th century Gothic representation of cities.
+She discusses how the city can trigger the imagination of violence.
+The main focus of this project lies on literature from the 1980s to the early 2000s but it finds its point of departure in the 19th century Gothic representation of cities.

 Other academic projects include research in the field of graphic novels and comics.
 The emphasis of these side projects is put on the representation of the city in Batman and Green Arrow.

-From September 2017 onwards, Lisann is taking over the editorial position for the academic blog Swisspeare, which publishes events and news on Shakespeare in Switzerland.
+Lisann is the editor of the academic blog Swisspeare, which publishes events and news on Shakespeare in Switzerland.

 Lisann actively supports the arts by being an alumni as well as the founder of the Blueprint Masquerades, the former English Drama Group of Zurich.